zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

   val app = Http.fail(new Error("Error_Message"))
   ```

-Apart from these, you can also create an HTTP application from total and partial functions.
+HTTP applications can also be created from total and partial functions.
 These are some constructors
 to create HTTP applications from total as well as partial functions.

 ### Http.collect